-Being situated in Poland, where travel possibilities in all directions are limited only by several hours, I opted to visit Moldova.
-Having done no prior research besides the location on the map, I arrived with completely unbiased expectations.
+Being situated in Poland, where travel possibilities in all directions are limited only by several hours, on a whim I opted to visit Chișinău, the capital of Moldova.
+Having done no prior research besides finding the location on a map, I arrived to Moldova with completely unbiased expectations.

-I’ve been to many international airports but never recall having to scan my bag an additional time before leaving.
-I understand this is done because Moldova is often an ideal destination for the smuggling of goods.
-Similar to Kiev, if you are dressed even moderately well and give off the Marcus Brody appearance of not being from the area which I pretty much do when I travel, you’ll be harassed by cab drivers before finding the airport exit.
-As a side note, the concept of cab driving in general is quite odd to me as you are essentially trusting a stranger with your life and travel possessions, especially in foreign countries.
-As a general rule, I always feel much safer going to the kiosk and asking to see the driver’s badge before getting in.
+I’ve been to many international airports but never recall having to scan my bag an additional time before leaving, which I understand is done because Moldova is often an ideal destination for the smuggling of contrabrand.
+Similar to Ukraine, and just about all Eastern European countries for that matter, if you are dressed even moderately well and give off the Marcus Brody appearance of not being from the area which is me in a nutshell when I travel, you’ll be harassed by pesky cab drivers before locating the airport exit.

 Chișinău – The Capital

 Chișinău, the capital, would be an excellent location for a post apocalyptic film.
 Those intrigued by the Cold War or communism will find that many of these buildings are still in tact.
 In addition to the communist style buildings, the city is littered with half finished building projects whose age, not so unlike dating a tree by looking at the rings, can be measured by the amount of graffiti it has accumulated.

 My hotel, for example, sat across an unfinished building.
 At night I could see into the empty interior which certainly made for a unique travel experience.
 Not only are buildings unfinished but other general construction projects as well.
 As an example, near my hotel sat a pile of bricks simply untouched, it was as if nuclear war did in fact happen and the workers assigned to the project had simply abandoned it.

 The People and Observations